CubicrootXYZ/Directory-Monitoring-Pushnotification/README.md

 **Replace MQTT**

 You can replace MQTT as enabler/disabler by replacing the mqtt class with any other service you want.
 Just make sure that there is a mqtt.getStatus() that returns True (enable notifications) or False (disable notifications).
 You also can just replace the mqtt.getStatus() in the initialization of DirMonitoring-class and when calling DirMonitoring.start() with True to always get notifications.

+## Known Issues

+**Could not read/write file/folder**

+The user executing the script does need permissions to create a obj folder and a .pkx file in there.
+Thats used to store the list of known files.
+Make sure your user is allowed to do.